mvellandi/journal-old/_posts/2011-01-20-digital-storytelling-gideon-darcangelo-marketing-communications-resonance-design.md

 ---
-title: Digital Storytelling with Resonance &#8211; Gideon D&#8217;Arcangelo
+title: "Digital Storytelling with Resonance: Gideon D’Arcangelo"
+layout: post
 date: 2011-01-20T09:00:47+00:00
 author: Mario Vellandi
-layout: post
 description:
   - A story's last page isn't necessarily conclusive.
 It can be any point in time.
 Continuity is an option, and a very brief story can be made longer
 categories: